 Dialpad is offering Dialpad Talk Pro and UberConference Business for free to businesses for a limited time.
 Every company that signs up now will be credited for the first two months of service and can cancel any time with no fee or commitment.

 To redeem, visit their dedicated page here.
 But if you’re outside North America, you’ll need to contact their sales team directly.

 For the foreseeable future, we’ll be relying on video meetings to get anything done.
 But one advantage of video conferencing is that calls can be recorded and transcribed for later reference.

 With Otter, you can automatically transcribe the meeting.
 A real-time transcript is produced, and any notes or photos you take during the meeting are automatically added to the transcript.

 This transcript is stored and can be searched later.
 It even separates different speakers and key phrase notes, so you don't miss anything important.

-Otter are offering free access for two months to Otter, for Teams for up to ten of employees.
+Otter is offering free access for two months to Otter for Teams of up to ten employees.